Construction Technology Management (CTM)

 Introduction to Solar Design Applications

-Basic introduction to the concepts and principles related to Solar Energy Applications.
-A survey of the many ways that Solar Energy can be used in your home & life.
+Basic introduction to the concepts and principles related to solar energy applications.
+A survey of the many types of systems that solar energy can be used in single and multi-family dwellings.
 One lecture.
-May be taken for S/U credit with instructor approval.
+May be taken for S/U credit or with written consent of the instructor.
+Fall, Spring.

 CTM 139 (1)